mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Just finish the logo!

 By December, WebAgency was 95% done with TinyPilot's new logo.
-I'd asked for a few final tweaks, but there had been no progress for weeks.
+All I wanted was to change the rounding on the corners and get rid of the border.
+I expected it to be a couple of hours of work maximum.

-I was desperate to complete the logo because we could use it immediately before the rest of the rebrand was complete.
-The logo appeared on our website, in our product's web interface, on the case, and in many of our documents.
-We could start the work of replacing it everywhere if we just got those final tweaks.
-But weeks went by, and there was no progress on the logo.
+I was eager to finalize the logo because it would be the first finished product from this project.
+Once it was done, I could use it immediately to improve the look of the website, the product's web interface, and the device's physical case.

+All I needed was a couple more hours of work.
+But I didn't get them.

 Instead, WebAgency just kept redesigning the website.
+Their lead designer would complete the finishing touches when he had availability, but what did I think about this new design idea for the landing page?

 The breaking point came when they started showing me new designs for my site's blog.
-From the beginning, I had said that I only cared about the three pages in the site's purchase flow.
+From the beginning, I had said that I only cared about three pages: the landing page, the product page, and the shopping cart page.
 All other pages were explicitly out of scope.

 {{<img src="design-non-goals.png" alt="Non-Goals: Redesign pages outside the checkout flow.
 The flow I care about is landing page > product page > checkout.
 We don’t want to completely break pages outside that flow, but we don’t need to improve their design as part of this effort." hasBorder="true" caption="Excerpt from [project specification](tinypilot-redesign-spec.pdf) listing the blog as explicitly out of scope.">}}

 I emailed Isaac, and he called me, embarrassed.
 He admitted that the designers went beyond just sketching.
-He said they were just so excited about the project that they got carried away and designed more than they should have, but he was going to remove the hours they'd spent redesigning the blog.
+They were just so excited about the project that they got carried away and designed more than they should have, but he was going to remove the hours they'd spent redesigning the blog.

 ## The two-month holiday slowdown